Professor Ben Burton

 MA (Cantab), MBBS, MRCP, FRCOphth

-My reputation is built on excellent visual outcomes putting safety first resulting in extremely high patient satisfaction.
+My reputation is built on excellent visual outcomes putting safety first, resulting in extremely high patient satisfaction.
 If safety, a successful track record, and excellent clinical outcomes are important to you, then please ask your GP or optician to refer you to my clinic.
-If this is not possible please ring my secretary directly on 01493 453054.
+If this is not possible please ring my secretary directly on 01603 813 712 (for appointments in Norwich) or 01493 453 054 (for appointments in Beccles or Great Yarmouth).

 Some of the principal treatments carried out by Professor Ben Burton at Spire include: